databoy5000/project-4-client/README.md

 Then, arbitrarily assuming that when an input loses focus ( `onBlur={handleFormError}` ) a change has occurred, `formError`'s respective property is set to back to blank and bootstrap's `is-invalid` class is removed.

 #### **2. Edit Crisis form, Resources Create/Edit forms**
-These roughly follow the same structure, with their tweaks and intricacies.

-Where it differs for Edit forms is where we generally used the attribute `defaultValue` to set the initial value with the unchanged data coming from the app's database, and with `onChange`, updating the form's state with the new value changed by the user.
+Where it differs for 'Edit' forms is where we generally used the attribute `defaultValue` to set the initial value with the unchanged data coming from the app's database, and with `onChange`, updating the form's state with the new value changed by the user.

-At last, because Edit forms were part of our stretch goals, they were coded after our MVP was completed, from both the back and front end perspectives.
-To make `PUT` requests simpler and faster to implement, instead of requesting a single object update with nested data (containing all changed and/or unchanged values at once), only the resources values which sustained a change from their default value, are updated <ins>in a FOR loop</ins>.
+Because 'Edit' forms were part of our stretch goals, they were coded after our MVP was completed, from both the back and front end perspectives.
+To make **PUT** requests simpler and faster to implement, instead of requesting a single object update with nested data (containing all changed and/or unchanged values at once), only the resources values which sustained a change from their default value are updated <ins>in a FOR loop</ins>.

 Because of this, resources will be stored back into the database in most recent order.
 Therefore, they are sorted back, always in the same manner, with the following `sort()` method:
 ```js